3,4-Methylenedioxyamphetamine: Pharmacodynamics

+MDA can produce serotonergic neurotoxic effects in rodents.
+This might in part be due to metabolism of MDA.
+In addition, MDA activates a response of the neuroglia, though this subsides after use.

 Pharmacokinetics

-The duration of the drug has been reported as about 6 to 8 hours.
+The pharmacokinetics of MDA have been studied.
+Its duration of action has been reported to be about 6 to 8 hours.
+The duration of MDA is longer than that of MDMA, about 8 hours for MDA versus 6 hours for MDMA.
+The elimination half-life of MDA is 10.9 hours.
+Differences in the duration of MDA versus MDMA may be due pharmacodynamics rather than pharmacokinetics.

 Chemistry

 MDA is a substituted methylenedioxylated phenethylamine and amphetamine derivative.
 In relation to other phenethylamines and amphetamines, it is the 3,4-methylenedioxy, α-methyl derivative of β-phenylethylamine, the 3,4-methylenedioxy derivative of amphetamine, and the N-desmethyl derivative of MDMA.

+It is a common adulterant of illicitly produced MDMA.

 Synonyms

 In addition to 3,4-methylenedioxyamphetamine, MDA is also known by other chemical synonyms such as the following: